oskariorg/oskari-docs/community/oskari_community.md

       <tr>
       <th scope="row">13</th>
       <td><a href="http://www.gispo.fi/" target="_blank">Gispo Ltd</a></td>
-      <td>"We offer training, conculting, development and maintanence on Oskari based services and can facilitate crowdfunding efforts for Oskari.
+      <td>"We offer training, conculting, development and maintenance on Oskari based services and can facilitate crowdfunding efforts for Oskari.
 We are currently providing the Oskari communication coordinator activities for the JDF." - Pekka Sarkola, Gispo Ltd</td>
       <td>-</td>
     </tr>
       <tr>